Criminal History Report - GCIC

 The Official Code of Georgia Annotated Section 43-39A-14 and Section 43-40-15 states that appraiser classifications and real estate licenses "shall be granted only to persons who bear a good reputation for honesty, trustworthiness, integrity, and competence to transact real estate appraisal activity and/or the business of a licensee in such manner as to safeguard the interests of the public and only after satisfactory proof of such qualifications has been presented to the Commission/Board."

-The Commission/Board may deny a license/classification to any applicant who has a prior criminal conviction(s) or a disciplinary sanction(s) imposed by any occupational licensing body.
+The Commission/Board may deny a license/classification to any applicant who has a prior criminal conviction(s) or a disciplinary action(s) imposed by any occupational licensing body.
 In order to verify a background check, the Commission/Board requires all applicants to obtain and submit a Georgia Crime Information Center (GCIC) report, or an equivalent state-wide criminal background report from their state of residence for non-resident applicants.

 How to obtain a GCIC Report

 No more than 60 days prior to making application for a license approval, each candidate for licensure at his/her own expense must obtain a certified criminal history report (GCIC).
 You may obtain a GCIC report from most local sheriff's offices or police stations in Georgia.
-When obtaining a GCIC the candidate for licensure should indicate to the law enforcement office that it will be used to obtain a license and should be run as a “purpose code E.” In some counties the report may be available only through the probate court.
-Depending on the law enforcement agency's policy, there may be a waiting period to obtain the report, usually no more than 24 hours.
-Georgia law permits a fee of up to $25.00 for the report.

 Any candidate for licensure who has been convicted of a crime or sanctioned by any licensing or regulatory agency of any kind must reveal that fact on his or her application.
 You must report previous convictions even if you have been pardoned or have been told that the offence is no longer on your record.
 If you are aware of any conviction in any state or country, nolo contendere plea, or first offender sentence that is NOT on the GCIC report, you MUST disclose it (them).
-Failure to disclose all convictions, nolo contendere pleas, First Offender sentences, and disciplinary sanctions can result in denial of a license.
+Failure to disclose any conviction, nolo contendere plea, First Offender sentence or disciplinary actions can result in denial of a license.

-Candidates for licensure that do not reside in Georgia should obtain a criminal background report from their state of residence or a National Crime Information Center background report [NCIC].
+Candidates for licensure that do not reside in Georgia should obtain a criminal background report from their state of residence or a National Crime Information Center [NCIC] report.
 Candidates for licensure who have been convicted of a crime in more than one state will need to obtain an NCIC.
 For more information on obtaining an NCIC visit the FBI website.